-ExcludeFromPressure < Should some atoms be excluded from pressure rescaling? > Acceptable Values: on or off Default Value: off
+ExcludeFromPressure < Should some atoms be excluded from pressure rescaling? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not to exclude some atoms from pressure rescaling.
+The geordinates and valueites of such atoms are not rescaled during constant pressure simulations.

-Description: Specifies whether or not to exclude some atoms from pressure rescaling.
-The coordinates and velocites of such atoms are not rescaled during constant pressure simulations, though they do contribute to the virial calculation.
+coordinates and velocites of such atoms are not rescaled during constant pressure simulations, though they do contribute to the virial calculation.
 May be useful for membrane protein simulation.
 EXPERIMENTAL.

-ExcludeFromPressureFile < File specifying excluded atoms > Acceptable Values: PDB file Default Value: coordinates file Description: PDB file with one column specifying which atom

-Description: PDB file with one column specifying which atoms to exclude from pressure rescaling.
+ExcludeFromPressureFile < File specifying excluded atoms > Acceptable Values: PDB file Default Value: coordinates file Description: PDB file with one column specifying which atoms to exclude from pressure rescaling.
 Specify 1 for excluded and 0 for not excluded.